ground-creative/wp-debugger-logger/readme.txt

 To activate the debugger & logger panel use ?debug=true in the url.

 Visit http://phptoolcase.com/guides/ptc-debug-guide.html for user guides and api documentation.

+== Changelog ==

+= 0.6 =
+Added namespaces to all classes but the main debugger class to be able to use the functions in the globlal scope, and prevent other plugins from using the library in the global scope, in case they use other versions, Updated the library to the newer version

+= 0.5 =
+First realease for the plugin